jina-ai/finetuner/docs/get-started/covid-qa.md

-# Finetuning Bi-LSTM for Question-Answering
+# Finetuning a Transformer for Question-Answering

 ```{tip}
 This example is inspired by [`jina hello chatbot`](https://docs.jina.ai/get-started/hello-world/covid-19-chatbot/).
 We stronly recommend you to checkout that demo first before go through this tutorial.